This is the multi-page printable view of this section. Click here to print.

 Blocking Logs

-View blocking logs to understand which ads are blocked and which websites are blocked.
+View blocking records to understand which ads were blocked and which websites were intercepted.

 Blocking Logs